 So what can we do?
-While you take some time to puzzle on that, I’ll take some time to lay out the next post in the series.
+While you take some time to puzzle on that, Then head over to the next post in the series.
 In there, we’ll take a look at a solution, its benefits, and its drawbacks.

 If you liked this post, you might also like: